Kortemme-Lab/pull_into_place/demos/ksi/algosb_exercise/README.rst

 If your Rosetta installation location varies, you will need to change the ``ROSETTA=`` variable at the top of each run script to the correct location.

-Finally, you need to download the loop hash database we'll be using.
+Finally, you need to `download and extract the loop hash database <https://guybrush.ucsf.edu/loophash_db.tar.gz>`_ we'll be using.
-..
-TODO link to loop hash DB here
 Save it (or symlink it) directly into this folder with the folder name ``loophash_db``.

 Input information